 Russia has also violated the agreements directly related to the settlement of the conflict in the Donbass, has completely negated any attempts to stop the war in the region.
 In particular, the conditions of the Minsk Protocol, which was signed in September 2014, have not been observed.
 Russia continues to support the self-proclaimed republics, supplying them with weapons and military experts.
 Russia’s systemic violations of commitments undermine the stability of the global security system; they prove that Russian authorities cannot be trusted as far as any promises or commitments are concerned.

-The Open Dialog Foundation believes that its status as a permanent member of the UN Security Council, as well as one of the regional leaders on the continent, obliges Russia to adhere to its commitments.
+The Open Dialogue Foundation believes that its status as a permanent member of the UN Security Council, as well as one of the regional leaders on the continent, obliges Russia to adhere to its commitments.
 The world’s democratic community is obliged to decisively respond to the illegal actions of the Russian Federation on the international arena.
 Russia‘s violation of international treaties should result in negative consequences for the country.

 The Foundation welcomes the PACE’s decision to deprive the Russian delegation of voting rights in the organisation, and to prohibit the Russians from occupying leadership positions and participating in the PACE observation mission until the end of 2014 in connection with the annexation of the Crimean peninsula.
 We also believe that it is necessary to consider the question of depriving Russia of the right to permanent membership of the UN Security Council as it is a country which is an aggressor and violator of international law.
 We believe that the state which violates the basic principles of international law, cannot occupy leading positions in international organisations.